exoplatform/exo-documentation/docs/GettingStarted.rst

 |image140|

-.. note:: An administrator is allowed to edit and delete any activity or comment.
+.. note:: An administrator can edit and delete activities and comments posted by other users.

 .. _Edit_Comment: